Fuzigish: History

 The band toured extensively across South Africa & Europe in 2003.
 After an August 2003 tour in Australia with Fat Wreck Chords band Frenzal Rhomb, 2005–2012 was Fuzigish's most stable period and saw the release of the album "Roll With The Punches" with Ampie Omo joining the line-up between from late 2006–2010 on trumpets and percussion.
 The album featured guest spots from Joey Cape & Fokofpolisiekar.
 During this period they featured in the 2007 'Footskating 101' Film Soundtrack directed by Thomas Ferreira and Brendan Jack.

 In 2011 the band released the 25-track album "Setlist" which featured two new songs, and 23 songs from all four previous albums that were played at live shows, hence the title.
-Also in 2011, they featured in the musical/cultural documentary Punk In Africa directed by Deon Maas and Keith Jones.
+Also in 2011, they featured in the musical/cultural documentary Punk in Africa directed by Deon Maas and Keith Jones.

-Style

 Other notable international bands that Fuzigish has shared the stage with include the Violent Femmes, Q and Not U, The Selecter & New Model Army.